 Since graduating CSU, I've begun graduate study at Kennesaw State's Master of Arts in Professional Writing program, and I've had publications in Rattle Magazine, Barren Magazine, and Collective Unrest.
 I recently completed work designing the jacket and layout of Dr. Nick Norwood's forthcoming book of poetry, Eagle & Phenix (Snake Nation Press, 2019).

-At Kennesaw, I'm a graduate research assistant for Mitch Olson, where we are working on two film projects.
-I've also completed a novel since leaving CSU.
+At Kennesaw, I‘m a graduate research assistant for Mitch Olson, where we are working on two film projects.
+I‘ve also completed a novel since leaving CSU.
 I recently accepted a job as a technical writer for CribMaster in Marietta, and continue to write poetry, essays, and fiction.

 My ability as a communicator was enhanced by the TESOL certification program.
 The TESOL program molded my mind into that of a linguist.
 There is not a day that I don't go without analyzing some kind of language that I hear or read.
 I analyze EVERYTHING.
 As a communication major, it is natural for me to analyze how people communicate.
 I have become far more aware of the processes that it takes to use language as a communication tool and understand the function of words and parts of languages.
 It has not only allowed me to understand Japanese better as a self-teaching learner but also it has allowed me to understand English as a tool rather than something that is just always there.
 Ultimately, the TESOL program has allowed me to hone my linguistic skills and take command of the English language.
 It has allowed me to experience teaching in South Korea where I was able to practice and experiment with teaching methods like the total physical response method for lower level/younger students and the communicative language teaching approach.
 I used knowledge of how the mouth makes sounds to teach pronunciation.
 I also used these tools in a demo lesson, which has gotten me a job offer to teach at an Eikaiwa (English language school) in Japan.
 The TESOL program really prepares you for whatever and wherever your linguistic journey may take you and for that reason, it is awesome.